Milo123459/swords/README.md

-# widgeter
+# swords

-Widgeter gives widgets for your terminal containing useful info via curl.
+Swords provides widgets for the terminal.
+Just like shields, but swords!